 10 Days Lhasa to Everest Base Camp and Namtso Lake Small Group Tour

-Lhasa - Gyantse - Shigatse - EBC - Shigatse - Lhasa - Namtso - Lhasa
+Lhasa - Gyantse - Shigatse - EBC - Shigatse - Serling Tso - Namtso Lake - Damxung - Lhasa

-As the award-winning EBC tour operator, Tibet Vista designs this classic tour visiting the highest mountain and the highest saline lake in the world without abrupt altitude increase.
+As the award-winning EBC tour operator, we design this classic tour visiting the highest mountain and the highest saline lake in the world without abrupt altitude increase.
 At first, you will stay in Lhasa to adapt to the high altitude and visit must-see attractions like Potala Palace, Jokhang Temple, Drepung and Sera Monastery.
-Then you will visit Yamdrok Lake, Pelkor Monastery in Gyantse, and Tashilunpo Monastery in Shigatse on the way from Lhasa (3,650m) to EBC (5,200m).
-A route arrangement like this effectively alleviate altitude sickness caused by sharp altitude change.
+Then you will visit Yamdrok Lake, and Tashilunpo Monastery in Shigatse on the way from Lhasa (3,650m) to EBC (5,200m).
+A route arrangement like this effectively alleviates altitude sickness caused by sharp altitude change.

 You will stay overnight at EBC so you can have enough time to appreciate the splendid sunset, the brilliant Milky Way, and the glorious sunrise at the majestic Mt.
 Everest if weather permits.
 After coming back to Lhasa, you will head for the highest saline lake - Lake Namtso (4,718m).
 Along the way, you can see Tibetan nomads, grazing sheep, and the “Sky Road” Qinghai-Tibet Railway.
 You also have time to walk leisurely around the turquoise Namtso Lake against the background of the snow-capped Nyenchen Tanggula Mountain Range.